StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths: Experiments

+\paragraph{Experimental Setup.} As \algacro{} is designed to resolve the forward-backward mismatch of the rounding operator in QAT, we focus our comparison on methods that differ primarily in their gradient surrogates.
+In particular, we compare against ParetoQ, a recent state-of-the-art STE-based QAT method that represents perhaps the strongest instantiation for low-bit QAT, and DSQ, a canonical soft-rounding surrogate that smooths the quantization operator.
+Together, these two baselines cover the dominant surrogate paradigms used in modern QAT, serving as a representative set of baselines to compare with \algacro{}.

-\paragraph{Experiment Setup.} Similarly to ParetoQ, we evaluate two representative LLMs, LLaMA-3-1B and LLaMA-3-3B~\citep{grattafiori2024llama3herdmodels}, under weight-only quantization at 2--4 bit precision.
-Model performance is assessed on a popular suite of benchmarks, including ARC-Easy, ARC-Challenge, BoolQ, HellaSwag, OpenBookQA, PIQA, SciQ, Winogrande, using the lm-evaluation-harness~\citep{lmevalharness}.
-We compare against the recent LLM-QAT method ParetoQ and the representative soft-rounding approach DSQ, both reproduced from their official repositories with recommended hyperparameters and training schedules.
-The training corpus is constructed by mixing SlimPajama~\citep{cerebras2023slimpajama} and FineWeb-Edu~\citep{penedo2024finewebdatasetsdecantingweb} at a one-by-one ratio, while varying the total token budget across experiments.
+We follow the experimental setup of ParetoQ and evaluate LLaMA-3-1B and LLaMA-3-3B~\citep{grattafiori2024llama3herdmodels}, under weight 2--4 bit quantization.
+Experiments are conducted via 16 H100 GPUs with a pretokenized training corpus.
+Performance is assessed on a popular suite of benchmarks, including ARCEasy, ARC-Challenge, BoolQ, HellaSwag, OpenBookQA, PIQA, SciQ, Winogrande~\citep{lmevalharness}.
+Both ParetoQ and DSQ are reproduced from their official repositories with recommended hyperparameters and training schedules.
+The training corpus is constructed by mixing SlimPajama~\citep{cerebras2023slimpajama} and FineWeb-Edu~\citep{penedo2024finewebdatasetsdecantingweb} via a one-to-one ratio, while varying the total token budget across experiments.
+Since STE is a special case of \algacrofourier{}, we report the performance delta and training speed-up against DSQ.